Migrating Your Azure Virtual Network (VNet) to Akamai Cloud VPC

 • journalctl -k shows kernel messages.

-• iptables -t nat -L POSTROUTING -v -n helps you confirm that your NAT rules (such as MASQUERADE) are being hit by showing how many packets/bytes have matched each rule.
+• iptables -t nat -L POSTROUTING -v -n helps confirm that NAT rules such as MASQUERADE are being used.
+For example:

 iptables -t nat -L POSTROUTING -v -n